-Note: while you can visit your Instagram feed and view/edit your profile on a web browser, you can only post new photos or video from your desktop requires a bit of trickery.
+Note: while you can easily visit your Instagram feed and view/edit your profile on a web browser, posting new photos or video from your desktop requires a bit of trickery.
 Read this tutorial from the folks over at CNET to learn how.

 When posting a photo or video, you have many tools for boosting its visibility, leveraging it toward building your brand, and creating new potential sales.
 You can: